March 24, 2023 update

 The project should be substantially completed on August 18, 2023 and fully completed by October 20, 2023.

 Water service will be interrupted for short durations during water main relocation for a few residents.
 Disruptions will be limited, and residents will be informed in advance.

 General noise and dust from equipment, particularly during site excavation.

-City Street, Bridge, and Sidewalk Millage, Federal Funding, Storm Utility Funds, and Drinking Water Funds will fund the majority of the work on this project.
+City Street, Bridge, and Sidewalk Millage, Federal Funding, Storm Utility Funds, and Drinking Water Funds will fund much of the work on this project.
 New sidewalks adjacent to taxable properties will be funded by the New Sidewalk Millage which was approved in the November 2020 election.
 This project is being partially funded through the MDOT Local Agency Program.